Chimdee-dev/Chimdee-dev/Readme.md

 ## 🤹‍♂️ Fun Fact

-> I like to drink a coffee ☕, and used to run away from mosquito🦟
+> I like to drink a coffee ☕, and used to run away from snake🐍
 > Now I’m **studying how to create website with HTML&CSS** —